Discovering a Source of Untapped Talent: Refugee Potential

 During an evening of conversation, stories and inspiration, we will discuss how we can level the playing field for refugee talent and change the rhetoric from people who rely on handouts to people that positively contribute to society.

-By the end of 2016, nearly 5.2 million refugees and migrants had reached European shores, undertaking dangerous journeys from countries suffering from war and persecution.
+By the end of 2016, over 1 million refugees and migrants had reached European shores, undertaking dangerous journeys from countries suffering from war and persecution.
 As far-right sentiment has risen in Europe, many political parties have increasingly used the topic of ‘mass migration’ for their own ends.
 As a consequence, public anxieties have increased surrounding security, employment and national sovereignty.

 In this increasingly negative climate, many refugees with the right to work are struggling to find employment – something which is costing employers as they miss out on a pool of talent.
 Refugees are an abundance of knowledge, experiences and ideas that are of great value to receiving societies.
 How can we change the hearts and minds of our societies so refugees are seen as people who have a lot to offer?
 And how can we show that a variety of cultural insights and viewpoints can help build greater success?